Panther-Cub/compres-app/UPDATE_SYSTEM.md

 When an update is downloaded, users receive these instructions:

-1. **Open Downloads folder** - The system opens the folder containing the downloaded zip file
+1. **Open Downloads folder** - The system opens the folder containing the downloaded .pkg file
-2. **Extract the zip file** - Right-click the zip file and select "Open With" → "Archive Utility"
-3. **Replace the app** - Drag the extracted .app file to your Applications folder
+2. **Run the installer** - Double-click the .pkg file to start the installation wizard
-4. **Confirm replacement** - Click "Replace" when prompted to overwrite the old version

-**Note**: If you get an "unsupported format" error when double-clicking the zip file, use Archive Utility instead.

-**Note**: If macOS blocks the app (unidentified developer):
+3. **Follow the wizard** - The installer will guide you through the installation process
-- Right-click the app and select "Open"
+4. **Automatic setup** - The installer automatically handles app replacement and quarantine removal

-- Click "Open" in the security dialog
-- Or go to System Preferences → Security & Privacy → General → "Allow Anyway"
+**Note**: The .pkg installer is specifically designed for unsigned apps and handles all the necessary setup automatically, including removing quarantine attributes.

 ## API Methods